webdriverio-boneyard/webdriver.io/source/guide/plugins/webdriverjs-angular.md

 Unlike [angular/protractor](https://github.com/angular/protractor) or
 [sebv/wd-tractor](https://github.com/sebv/wd-tractor),
-we do not enhance webdriverjs API with angularJS-related command.
+we do not enhance WebdriverIO API with angularJS-related command.

 You will not find any `elementByNgBinding`, `addMockModule`,